When is the next election?

-What is the difference between a poll watcher and a poll worker?
+What is the difference between a poll watcher and an election worker?

 Poll Watchers are volunteers representing candidates or political parties who are tasked with observing the voting process at each polling location.
-Poll watchers can alert poll workers to suspected voting infractions but are prohibited from interfering with or helping the poll workers or voters.
+Poll watchers can alert election workers to suspected voting infractions but are prohibited from interfering with or helping the election workers or voters.

 Are all judges retained in office by voting "for retention" or "against retention"?